abielanski/myrepo/README.md

 Pipeline Project Track 2

 The tools that need to be installed or accessible to run this pipeline are Python 3.11, Bowtie2, SPAdes, and BLAST+.
 The sample test data uploaded to repo are paired-end fastq files after the fastq-dump command.
 This sample test data can be used starting with step 2.
-Please use SampleTestData_1.
+Please use SampleTestData.

 This pipeline should run in the terminal by typing the command $python PipelineProject.py